mcboyd-bu/Website/assembly_guide.md

 1. *Tight*: Tighten the screw with a large amount of pressure.
 1. *Very tight*: Tighten the screw as much as you can without hurting yourself.

-To help avoid stripping a screw, always use the largest screw driver which fully fits in the head of the screw.
+To help avoid stripping a screw, always use the largest screwdriver which fully fits in the head of the screw.

 ### Safety Precautions